 ncte. in Subject name Highlands College

-Unit No. / Title
+Unit No. / Title •

 Assessment No. This work assesses:

 Issue Date: Due Date:

-In this assignment, y you will [continue writir ng vocational/technic cal scenario]:
+In this assignment, y ou will [continue writi i ng vocational/technic cal scenario]:

 nt you are also required unication skills/ mathe

 Learning Outcome 1 : The learner will

 Task 1:

 Task details Image here [visual reinforcement to aid readability of assignment]

-You must/ should/ co ould produce the follow ving evidence:
+You must/ should/ c ould produce the follow ving evidence:

-✓ A written report✓ A presentation✓ A practical ass)
+✓ A written report ✓ A presentation

-√ These are just examples [delete as appropriate]
+- A practical assessment - √ These are just examples [delete as appropriate]

 Learning Outcome 2: The learner will

 Task 2: Delete if necessary

-Task details Delete if ne Image here
+Task details Delete if necess Image here

-You must/ should/ cou ld produce the follow ing evidence:
+You must/ should/ could p oduce the following evidence :

-✓ A written report ✓ A presentation ✓ A practical asses ✓ These are just ex sment camples [delete as app ropriate]
+✓ A presentation

 Learning Outcome 3: The learner will

-Task 3: Delete if neces
+Task 3: Delete if necessary

-Task details Delete if necessary Image here
+Task details Delete if necess Image here

 You must/ should/ could produce the following evidence:

 ✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]

-Grading Descriptors Pass Merit Dist inction
+Grading Descriptors Distinction

+2.5